- The Problem of Spam Calls ---

 Reducing the Likelihood of Spam Labeling and Rejected calls

-While not all spam labeling can be avoided or controlled there are certainly some things you can do to reduce its likelihood or having your calls rejected.
+While not all spam labeling can be avoided or controlled there are certainly some things you can do to reduce the likelihood of spam labeling or having your calls rejected.

 Register Your Numbers

-One of the best ways to protect your caller ID reputation and attestation level is to register your phone numbers with the three call analytics services – Orion, Hiya, and Transaction Network Services.
-Conveniently register with all three services for free at www.freecallerregistry.com
+One of the best ways to protect your caller ID reputation and attestation level is to register your phone numbers with the Free Caller Registry which covers the three call analytics services – Orion, Hiya, and Transaction Network Services.
+Conveniently register with all three services for free at www.freecallerregistry.com.

 These analytics services work directly with the major carriers.
 Registering with them establishes the legitimacy of your telephony identity and will reduce the odds of your numbers being flagged.
 Each service will confirm the registration separately.
 Registration may also help to remove spam labeling.